oculos/oculos.github.io/_posts/2019-03-12-ESXi on the 2018 Mac Mini - networking.markdown

 tags: esxi mac-mini aquantia
 ---

+*UPDATE*: Aquantia went public.
+You can download the pre-release driver at this website [https://github.com/Aquantia/AQtion-esxi/releases](https://github.com/Aquantia/AQtion-esxi/releases).

 My [workplace](https://www.uio.no) aquired a few of the 2018 Mac Mini's so that we could upgrade our support for macOS users.
 Our plan was to use this machine as a cluster, ideally running ESXi on them.
 It was great when we read [here](https://www.virtuallyghetto.com/2018/11/esxi-on-the-new-2018-apple-mac-mini.html) that it appeared that ESXi 6.7 runs fine on those machines.

 Nevertheless it was disappointing to see that a lot of things don't work: